Samsung/tizen-docs/docs/application/tizen-studio/index.md

 Tizen Studio is an official integrated development environment (IDE) for developing Tizen apps.
 This environment is built over Eclipse, it presents a unified environment where you can write, edit, debug, build, and publish your app.

-Tizen Studio runs on Windows®, Ubuntu, and in macOS.
-For more information on the latest release, see the [download] page.
+Tizen Studio runs on Windows®, Ubuntu, and MacOSX.
+For more information on the latest release, see the [Download](https://developer.tizen.org/development/tizen-studio/download) page.

-Tizen Studio primarily comprises of:
+Tizen Studio primarily consists of:

-- set of fast and feature-rich emulators for devices based on Tizen, for example Smartphone, TV emulator, smart watch
+- set of fast and feature-rich emulators for devices based on Tizen, for example: Smartphone, TV emulator, Smart watch and much more
 - extensive tool chains to capture performance, usability, version compatibility
 - code templates, samples to help you get started
 - components to support new platforms
 - system applications and drivers
 - utilities for compiling applications to Tizen RT (Tizen RTOS kernel variant)

-Follow these links to explore more about Tizen Studio:
+Visit the following pages to explore more about Tizen Studio:

 <div class="docs-ui-started">
   <div class="docs-ui-wearable">